n-tse/functionalProgramming.solution/README.md

 Output: true

+Clarifying questions
+* will an empty string count as unique?

 function isUnique(string) {
 	let letterSet = new Set();
 	for (let i = 0; i < string.length; i++) {